CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 >
 {: .callout}

-## How to access and install softwares and modules on cluster?
+## How to access and install softwares and modules on a cluster?

 ### Using a package manager